ulrichSchreiner/atocker/README.md

 # atocker
 Atom Editor in Docker.

 This docker image contains [atom](http://atom.io), [go-plus](https://github.com/joefitzgerald/go-plus)  and many go tools.
-The configuration is conformant to
+The configuration conforms to
 [gb](http://getgb.io/), so your project directory should conform to [this](http://getgb.io/docs/project/) layout.
 If there is no `vendor` directory one will be created!

 You can start the editor in the project directory with `atocker`.